 - a.
 A vacation week shall consist of five (5) standard working days.
 Vacation is comprised of two entitlements: vacation leave (unpaid time) and vacation pay.
 Employees are required to take vacation time off during the year in accordance with the ESA, 2000, as amended. - b.
 All vacation leave and vacation pay shall be based on a calendar year.
-Vacation leave must be taken in the 12-month period beginning in January and ending in December, in the year in which the vacation is earned, at a mutually agreeable time arranged between employee and Department Head or his/her designate. - c.
-A deferral of vacation leave to the following year of over one day and up to five may be approved by the Department Head in exceptional circumstances.
-If approved, the carry over days must be scheduled by the end of March of the year following the vacation year in which they are earned.
+Vacation must be taken in the year in which the vacation is earned, at a mutually agreeable time arranged between employee and Department Head or his/her designate. - c.
+In exceptional circumstances a deferral of vacation leave to the following year of over one day and up to five days may be approved by the Department Head.
+If approved, the carry over days must be scheduled by and taken before the end of March of the year following the vacation year in which they were earned.
 A request to carry over more than five days must receive approval of the C.A.O. and follow the previously mentioned criteria.
 Vacation carryover of one day or less will be automatic. - d.
-Employees on LTD leave will have any remaining vacation balance carried over to the following year. - e.
-Employees who fall seriously ill during their vacation (i.e. under doctor's care or hospitalization) may have their vacation days converted to sick leave upon presentation of a doctor's note outlining period of illness.
-Vacation reversal in cases of illness only applies during periods other than the Christmas closure period, unless the illness results in hospitalization. - f.
-Employees terminating shall have their vacation leave and vacation pay pro-rated based on their entitlement by the date of termination. - g.
+Employees who are on approved LTD or approved WSIB leave during a calendar year, will cease to accrue vacation and have their vacation prorated to reflect the time they were actively at work during that calendar year.
+Staff who's LTD/WSIB leave carries over into a new calendar year will have any remaining vacation balance from the previous year paid out on the final pay of the year in which it was earned. - e.
+Employees who fall seriously ill during their vacation (i.e. under doctor's care or hospitalization) may have their vacation days converted to sick leave upon presentation of a doctor's note outlining the period of illness.
+During the Christmas closure period, vacation reversal will only occur if the employee's illness results in hospitalization. - f.
+Employees terminating shall have their vacation leave and vacation pay pro-rated based on their entitlement as of the date of termination. - g.
 Vacation leave entitlement is as follows: